Coinbase Cryptocurrency Exchange – 2022 Review

 The main security concern of Coinbase is that it tends to act like a bank for cryptocurrency.
 It’s a centralized system, at odds with the principle of decentralization that cryptocurrencies are built on.
 Luckily, unlike other banks, Coinbase is relatively transparent about where funds are stored.
 Customer funds are kept entirely separate from operational funds, so that if Coinbase ever does go bankrupt, Coinbase has no entitlement to customer’s funds.

-Customer funds are stored in custodial bank accounts, 98% of which are stored offline in vaults and safety deposit boxes in many global locations.
+Customer funds are stored in custodial bank accounts, 98% of which are stored offline in cold storage and safety deposit boxes in many global locations.
 Even in the event of a hack like the one that hit Mt.
 Gox, the attackers wouldn’t be able to access customer’s funds.
-The portion of customer funds that are stored online is insured.
+The portion of customer funds that are stored online is insured by the FDIC.
 Even if your money gets stolen, it is Coinbase’s responsibility to use their insurance claim to recover that money for you.

 Coinbase also provides high-end security on the user side in the form of two-factor authentication.
 In addition to logging into your account, a separate code will be sent to either your phone or a third-party app to add an extra layer of security.
 Coinbase is programmed to notify you if it detects a suspicious log-in from a different IP or device, allowing you to secure your account in the event of an attack quickly.

 As the onus is on you to keep your account safe using the provided tools, Coinbase doesn’t accept liability for loss of funds if your account is compromised.
 To ensure your cryptocurrency’s safety, be sure to use an offline wallet that you control.